rkokkelk/siso/README.md

 1. Install ruby
 2. Run setup script `bin/setup`, this will install the GemFiles and create the databases
-3. Configure the whitelisted IP addresses in `config/config.yml`
+3. Configure the white-listed IP addresses in `config/config.yml`
 4. Run server `bin/run`, this will run the server which will be available from port 3000